-THE PRODUCTION PROCESS Introduction

-Click here to see a description of the life cycle This Hyperbook will focus on the main life cycle stages for cultivation of blue mussels: getting started, spat settlement, ongrowing and harvesting The Hyperbook can not provide every detail, and it is recommended you visit some of the resources listed in the Legal & Administration and Suppliers sections

-Life Cycle An increase in water temperature, change in salinity or wave action, desiccation, or increases in phytoplankton concentrations can trigger spawning in blue mussels.
+THE PRODUCTION PROCESS Introduction Click here to see a description of the life cycle This Hyperbook will focus on the main life cycle stages for cultivation of blue mussels: getting started, spat settlement, ongrowing and harvesting The Hyperbook can not provide every detail, and it is recommended you visit the resources listed below to obtain more information.
+27 Life Cycle An increase in water temperature, change in salinity or wave action, desiccation, or increases in phytoplankton concentrations can trigger spawning in blue mussels.
 Sexes are separate with maturation typically occurring during the first year.
 When ripe, male mussels are recognised by their creamy white colour when opened whereas the females have an orange roe.
 The main spawning season is in spring but some areas may have less intense spawnings during the year.
 Eggs and sperm are released through the exhalent siphon into the water column, at a ratio of 10,000:1 spermatozoa to egg, and sperm are released first, stimulating the release of eggs.
 The eggs are spherical with diameters of approximately 0.07 millimetres.
 The larval period ranges from 15 to 35 days depending on environmental conditions, and is marked by development of the shell valves, umbo, photosensitive eyespots and elongated foot.
 The larvae then settle on to hard substrates, fix their locations via byssus threads, and metamorphose into plantigrades (0.25-0.4 mm).
 They remain in this juvenile state until they reach 1 to 1.5 millimetres in length.
 Following this growth period, the plantigrades detach from the substrate and move with the currents into an adult blue mussel bed.
 Here they secrete new byssus threads and attach to the substrate or other mussels.
-Sexual maturity occurs in one to two years, and adult blue mussels grow to approximately 100 millimetres and live up to 20 years (Newell 1989).
+Sexual maturity occurs in one to two years, and adult blue mussels grow to approximately 100 millimetres and live up to 20 years.
 Generally, mussels have a life span of only four to five years due to natural predation.
 However, those living high up the foreshore have a possible life span of up to 17 years or more.
-THE PRODUCTION PROCESS
+THE PRODUCTION PROCESS Introduction - 1

-MUSSEL BEDS In the wild, mussels often form extensive dense beds in the intertidal and shallow sub-littoral areas.
+MUSSEL BEDS In the wild, mussels often form extensive dense beds in the intertidal and shallow sublittoral areas.
 The more permanent, stable beds provide us with food and a source of bait.
-These beds also comprise an important part of the ecosystem because: • they provide an important benthic habitat that supports numerous other benthic species, they provide an essential source of food for wildlife including populations of shore birds that are protected through UK and European conservation legislation, they probably have an important effect on coastal hydrology and chemistry, e.g. by stabilising sediments and by playing a key role in organic production/breakdown cycles.
+These beds also comprise an important part of the ecosystem because: they provide an important benthic habitat that supports numerous other benthic species, • they provide an essential source of food for wildlife including populations of shore birds that are protected through UK and European conservation legislation, • they probably have an important effect on coastal hydrology and chemistry, e.g. by stabilising sediments and by playing a key role in organic production/breakdown cycles.
+In good growing conditions, blue mussels can reach a length of 90 mm.
+In intertidal areas, growth and flesh conditions of mussels are inversely proportional to the degree of exposure to air, which limits the ability to feed.
+The shells of these intertidal mussels are thick, bluish-black with rounded edges.
+In contrast, the faster growing sub-littoral mussels have a thin, clean, browner and sharper-edged shell THE PRODUCTION PROCESS Introduction - 2